azagniotov/stubby4j/README.md

 ### Supplying Endpoints to Stubby

-Submit `POST` requests to `localhost:8889` or load a data-file (-d) with the following structure for each endpoint:
+Submit `POST` requests to `localhost:8889` or load a data-file (using -d / --data flags) with the following structure for each endpoint:

 * `request`: describes the client's call to the server
    * `method`: GET/POST/PUT/DELETE/etc.